bessarabov/f2p/README.md

 or:

-    f2p [FILE ...]
+    f2p [FILE_OR_DIR ...]

 Output the contents of text files to STDOUT.

-If run without arguments, it outputs all text files in the current directory (recursively), honoring .gitignore (and always excluding files under .git/).
+If run without arguments, it recursively finds and outputs all text UTF-8 files in the current directory, respecting .gitignore and excluding files under .git/

-If run with one or more FILE arguments, it outputs only those files.

 positional arguments:
-  FILE        Only output the specified file(s)
+  FILE_OR_DIR  Can be specified zero or more times.
+Files are output as-is;
+               directories are searched recursively for text UTF-8 files, respecting .gitignore

 optional arguments:
   -h, --help   show this help message and exit
 ```